| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 As any autoregressive forecast model will require a set of lags to make a forecast at an

-arbitrary point in time, explain_y_lags
+arbitrary point in time, explain_y_lags and explain_xreg_lags define how many lags

 are required to "refit" the model at any given time index.
 This allows the different